 In 2012, after having had numerous miscarriages, I started seeing a private specialist to help me understand and investigate why I kept miscarrying.
-Although we have private health insurance through my husband’s work, no pregnancy related things were covered, but we were desperate and decided to at least start with blood tests to better understand why I kept having miscarriages, yet also knowing there was a chance we would never know why.
+Although we have private health insurance through my husband’s work, no pregnancy related things were covered, but we were desperate and decided to at least start with blood tests to better understand why I kept having miscarriages whilst also being aware there was a chance we would never know why.

-We took this decision after I learned from my very supportive NHS GP that because we already had a child, we would be bottom of the list for any miscarriage investigations, as in the eyes of the NHS ‘our family was complete’.
+We took this decision after I learned from my very supportive GP that because we already had a child, we would be bottom of the list for any miscarriage investigations, as in the eyes of the NHS, as it was put to us, ‘our family was complete’.

 It was incredibly frustrating and upsetting to learn this, but I could understand that given the limited funding, they have to prioritise people with no children.
-This could of course have changed since 2012, but given the funding cuts, I doubt it.
+This could of course have changed since 2012, but I doubt it.

-Fast forward to a few months later in 2012 and I am pregnant again.
-I am extremely nervous and I am also not in great shape given the medication I have to be on to try to keep the pregnancy.
-We keep having scans privately every week with the private doctor.
-We also start the NHS antenatal services at UCLH which is where I was seen when pregnant with my daughter.
+Fast forward to a few months later in 2012 and I got pregnant again.
+I was extremely nervous and I was also not in great shape given the medication I had to be on to try to keep the pregnancy.
+We kept having scans privately every week with the private doctor.
+We also started the NHS antenatal services at UCLH which is where I was seen when pregnant with my daughter.

 I thought that regular scans would mean all would be well.
 Sadly, that was not to be.
-Our private doctor told me he had some concerns the baby was on the small side, but that the UCLH sonographers would be able to check in better detail as their machines were much more sophisticated and that their sonographers would be much better given it is what they do all the time, but that he was sure it would be fine.
+Our private doctor told me he had some concerns the baby was on the small side, but that the UCLH sonographers would be able to check in better detail as their machines were much more sophisticated, but that he was sure it would be fine.